iweld/SQL_Coding_Challenge/README.md

 </details>
 <br />

-:grey_exclamation: Start here if you want to follow along my  [SQL Challenge WALKTHROUGH](./walkthrough/WALKTHROUGH_DOCKER.md) :grey_exclamation:
+:grey_exclamation: Start here if you want to follow along with the  [SQL Challenge WALKTHROUGH](./walkthrough/WALKTHROUGH_DOCKER.md) :grey_exclamation:

 :exclamation: If you found the repository helpful, please consider giving it a :star:.
 Thanks! :exclamation: